Karmalakas/grav-plugin-swiper-js/README.md

     prevSlideMessage: PLUGIN_SWIPER_JS.A11Y.PREV_SLIDE
 ```

-Note that if you use the Admin Plugin, a file with your configuration
-named swiper-js.yaml will be saved in the `user/config/plugins/`-folder once the configuration is saved in the Admin.
+Note that if you use the Admin Plugin, a file with your configuration named swiper-js.yaml will be saved in the `user/config/plugins/`-folder once the configuration is saved in the Admin.

-## Usage

-Plugin adds _Swiper-js_ page template which holds custom _SwiperJS_ tab, where you can override some default settings.

-This template by default uses all page media items.
-Images and videos are rendered in a slider.
-To override uploaded media, you can add custom items in _SwiperJS_ tab on page.
-By using these items, you can also add Youtube videos.

-You can easily add Swiper to any template by using Twig extension `swiper_js()`.
-Default usage is:

-    {% set slides = page.header.swiper.slides ?? page.media.all %}
-    {{ swiper_js(slides, page.header.swiper.options)|raw }}

-First argument is an array of slides, where each slide can be:
-- `ImageMedium` or `VideoMedium` objects.
-That's what page media gives by default
-- Array of:
-  - `title`
-  - `text`
-  - `page_media` - a string, provided by Filepicker (file name)
-  - `text_overlay` - boolean if Title and Text should be overlayed over image
-  - `external` - Currently only Youtube video link is processed

-Second argument is an object, containing any options that Swiper accepts.
-Check [Swiper docs](https://swiperjs.com/swiper-api#parameters)

-## Credits
+## Installation

-This is my first plugin and wouldn't be possible without the support of community (@ricardo118, @rhukster, @OleVik and others)
-Also got some inspiration just by studying other plugins (too many to list)
+Installing the SwiperJS plugin can be done in one of three ways: The GPM (Grav Package Manager) installation method lets you quickly install the plugin with a simple terminal command, the manual method lets you do so via a zip file, and the admin method lets you do so via the Admin Plugin.

+### GPM Installation (Preferred)

+To install the plugin via the [GPM](http://learn.getgrav.org/advanced/grav-gpm), through your system's terminal (also called the command line), navigate to the root of your Grav-installation, and enter:

+    bin/gpm install swiper-js

+This will install the SwiperJS plugin into your `/user/plugins`-directory within Grav.
+Its files can be found under `/your/site/grav/user/plugins/swiper-js`.

+### Manual Installation

+To install the plugin manually, download the zip-version of this repository and unzip it under `/your/site/grav/user/plugins`.
+Then rename the folder to `swiper-js`.
+You can find these files on [GitHub](https://github.com/karmalakas/grav-plugin-swiper-js) or via [GetGrav.org](http://getgrav.org/downloads/plugins#extras).

+You should now have all the plugin files under

+    /your/site/grav/user/plugins/swiper-js

+### Admin Plugin

+If you use the Admin Plugin, you can install the plugin directly by browsing the `Plugins`-menu and clicking on the `Add` button.

 ## Known issues

 - Swiping on Youtube videos doesn't work, so overlay is added.
-Overlay prevent video control
+Overlay prevents video controls
 - If looping is enabled, sometimes Youtube videos appear only if slide is moved a bit (not always though)

 If you know how to fix these or make a workaround, please feel free to submit a PR